 - Trust: Before any relationship can be formalized, elements of confidentiality, trade secrets and formula ownership must be agreed.

-- Communications lines are to be determined.
+- Communications lines must be established.

-- Formulation certification and scaling for production
+- Formulation: certify formulas and scale for production

 - Production: Set-up, filling, labeling, equipment and processes